hipsterhackers/courses/5-Git_r_done/README.md

 This is the "remove" command which allows us to delete a file or folder.
 The first argument is just the name of what you want to delete.
 If you want to delete a folder, you'll need to add a modifier `-r`.
 So if you wanted to delete that `text_files` folder you could just run `rm -r text_files`.

+### Git

+Now that we've covered a bit of what the terminal is and how to use it, we will talk about `git`.
+Git is a command line based program, or in other words, a program we run from the command line.
+It is used to store revisions of your work.
+It's mostly used for saving code, but there's people politicians that store laws and bills in git.

+**Scenarios**

+Let's say you're writing a report just like one you'd write for school.
+It's a 20 page essay on something interesting.
+You write your first draft, submit it, and get some changes.
+You make those changes, submit your second draft, and get a few more changes.
+You write your third draft, submit it, and are told that the first draft was the best.
+What do you do?
+Well, if you saved each draft with git, then you just roll back to the first draft and be done with it.

+Ok, you have this 20 page essay going, but it's too much work.
+Changes are being made too often, and you just don't have the time.
+You want other people to help you out with it.
+What do you do?
+Well, with git, you just give access to the documents, and everyone makes their change, then you approve the changes and merge them all into a single document.

+These are just use cases for a single file.
+When you're programming, you'll use hundreds of files or maybe even thousands at a time.
+Having a way to keep track of who changed what, when the made the change, and a history of every change made on every single file becomes a huge time saving factor.

+**Github**

+At this point, you're reading this text on a website called Github.
+This website is a place to store public and private files into groups called [repositories](https://help.github.com/articles/create-a-repo/).
+If you haven't already signed up for an account, then do so now.
+[It's Free!](https://github.com/).
+Once you've signed up, feel free to poke around a bit.
+There's quite a bit to do on here.

+**Git command line**

+Next thing we need to do is make sure we have our `git` program installed locally.

+1. Open your terminal
+2. type `git --version` (output will vary, and that's fine).
+3. View the version of git installed.
+Any version will work.

+If you got some error like "unrecognized command" or "command not found", then you will need to install git.
+[Windows](https://msysgit.github.io/) [Mac](http://git-scm.com/download/mac).

+**Using git**

+Let's create a new folder for some git stuff.
+Then we will add a file, and push it up to github.
+We will be running all of these commands from our command line.

+1. Create a new folder - `mkdir github_files`
+2. Move into that folder - `cd github_files`
+3. Make a new file - `touch first_file.txt`
+4. Initialize empty git repo - `git init`
+5. Add the file into the empty repo - `git add first_file.txt`
+6. Make a note about our first git usage - `git commit -m "my first commit"`

+Ok, the first 3 commands were just basic terminal commands.
+The next 3 are the very basic git commands that you will use a lot, so let's dig into those.

+**The `init` Git Command**

+When you want to start a new empty repository, you'll use `git init` inside of the folder that you want to become a git repository.

+**The `add` Git Command**

+An empty repository is just like having an empty folder.
+If you want to save your pictures, you need to put them into your pictures folder.
+We run `git add filename` where `filename` is the name of the file we want to add to our repository.
+If you have a lot of files you want to add all at once, we can use a shortcut `git add -A`.

+**The `commit` Git Command**

+Once we add the files into our repository, we need to save our current state with a message.
+We can refer back to this message a year from now to remember what we did and why we just added those files.
+To use this command, we type `git commit -m "our message"`.
+The `-m` just says that we will be typing a message inside of the quotes that follow.

 ## Hands On